apozzo/ftpgrab/README.md

-**FTPGrab** is a CLI application written in [Go](https://golang.org/) and delivered as a [single executable](https://github.com/crazy-max/ftpgrab/releases/latest) (and a [Docker image](https://hub.docker.com/r/crazymax/ftpgrab/)) to grab your files from a remote FTP or SFTP server to your NAS, server or computer.
+**FTPGrab** is a CLI application written in [Go](https://golang.org/) and delivered as a [single executable](https://github.com/crazy-max/ftpgrab/releases/latest) (and a [Docker image](https://hub.docker.com/r/crazymax/ftpgrab/)) to grab your files from a remote FTP, SFTP or HTTP(S) server to your NAS, server or computer.

 ![](.res/screenshot.png)